SylverStudios/SylverStudios.github.io/_posts/2025-04-16-ai-developer-mindset.md

 #### 📝 Aside: Be real about what AI is

 {: .note }
 AI is not magic.
-It's not your coworker.
-It's not learning your system over time.
+All that being said, it’s not a person, and you do need to handle some limitations.
 It's extremely fast, absurdly knowledgeable, has no business awareness, memory limited to the length of your session, and only "sees" your code base in slivers at a time.
 That's not a knock—it's just the job description.
 Accept its strengths and weaknesses, and it can do amazing work.
-But you have to meet it where it is.
+In general, let your guiding principle be “treat AI like a new engineer” and be aware of tactics to work within its limitations.

 # Tactical Advice for Working with AI